floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_acknowledge_and_get.md

 It is possible to withdraw the acknowledgement using the `DELETE` verb on this endpoint.
 See [Un-acknowledge And Get Watch API](./rest_api_watch_unacknowledge_and_get.md) for details.

-The request's response contains in its body the new state of acknowledged actions.
+The request's response contains in its body the new state of the acknowledged actions.
 Therefore, the REST operation can be treated as an extended version of the request [Acknowledge Watch](rest_api_watch_acknowledge.md).

 ## Path Parameters